Vermont’s First Airport – 1919

 Providence Journal, “Five Killed In Crash Of R. I. Guard Plane”, December 8, 1970

 On March 19, 1966, Melvin E. Seymour, 53, of Creston, Iowa, was piloting a Cessna 182 from Burlington, Vermont, to Portland, Maine, when he disappeared.
 Despite an intensive search, nothing was found.
 Then, in June of 1972, a hiker happened upon the wreckage of Mr. Seymour’s airplane with his remains still inside.
-The aircraft was found near the 2,800 foot level of Jenkins Peak in Waterville Valley.
+The aircraft was found near the 2,800 foot level of Jennnings Peak in Waterville Valley, New Hampshire.

 Mr. Seymour had served as a navy pilot during World War II.
 He’s buried in Graceland Cemetery in Creston, Iowa.